19 AI Tools for Technical Writers that Aren’t ChatGPT

 Key features:

-- Photo to Mock-up: At the time of publication, this feature is not yet live but coming soon.
-This tool allows users to upload images and get instant mockup templates showing various layouts and image placements.
+- Photo to Mock-up: This tool allows users to upload images and get instant mockup templates showing various layouts and image placements.
 For tech writers, this simplifies the process for creating engaging user guides and automates time-consuming activities so they can focus on writing.

 - Magic Resize: Users can easily convert content into new formats, languages, and dimensions to ensure documentation is available for all users and device types.
-This tool allows users to not only resize visual content for any channel but also transform entire pieces of content, say from a detailed maintenance guide to a help desk article.
+This tool allows users to resize visual content for any channel and transform entire pieces of content, say from a detailed maintenance guide to a help desk article.

 - Video Highlights: This feature turns long explanatory videos or walkthroughs into short, engaging clips that you can integrate into each user manual step for a better user experience.
 Canva’s video highlights do just this, suggesting snappy clips to extract from full-length footage.